RackunSec/dps/README.md

 * dps_wifi_mon - set a Wi-Fi device into monitor mode
 * dps_stats - show log stats
 * dps_config - set configuration options, such as prompt style
+* clear - clear the terminal
+* cd - change current working directory
+* history - view your command history for your current session file (ALL HISTORY)

 ## Installation
 To install DPS, simply install the requirements using pip3 and copy the ```dps.py``` into your ```$PATH``` like ```/usr/local/bin```, etc:
 ```